MohitGoel92/Microsoft-Excel/README.md

 A multi-level sort is required when ordering two or more columns that are within the same data table.
 This is achieved by selecting any cell within the table -> *Data* tab -> *Sort & Filter* section -> selecting the *Sort* option.
 We will be required to manually add the levels (columns names) of the criteria we wish to sort.

 **Note:** The first level we use to filter (sort by) will be the column that will be sorted independently.
 If another column is sorted after, the first column will act like a grouping.
 For example, if we filter last name and then first name, the last names will be sorted but the first names will only correspond to the last names.
-Therefore the first names being grouped by the last names which will be sorted.
+Therefore the first names are grouped by the last names which will be sorted.

+### Using Custom Sorts in an Excel List

+Custom sorts are highly useful in situations where we are required to order our list using a specific criteria.
+For example, if we have the month names in our list and we wish to order them, alphabetically this will yield April, August, February ... etc. However, this is not what we desire as we wish to acquire a list with the months ordered by date.
+Therefore, selecting a cell in the data table -> *Data* tab -> *Sort & Filter* section -> selecting the *Sort* option and ordering using a *Custom List* will give us the option of ordering by months by timeline.

+### Filtering an Excel List Using the AutoFilter Tool